CloudGlitch/ToDo/README.md

-# weberg-to-do
+# ToDo
-Weberg To-Do created weberg studios have smothing to remember, now you can stor them in weberg to do.
+Cloud To-Do created CloudGlitch have something to remember, now you can store them in Cloud To-Do

 current version : v1